 Done right, content marketing is a majorly powerful marketing tool for businesses of all sizes across all verticals, but the emphasis is on ‘done right.’

-Finding which content works best for you requires strategizing and some trial and error.
-Start by getting a baseline understanding of some of the most essential, tried-and-true content types that other businesses find successful.
+Finding which content marketing strategies work best for you starts with understanding the most essential, tried-and-true content types that other businesses find successful.

 Here, we dive into the essential types of content used in content marketing, discuss why they’re essential, and how you can determine if they might be the best fit for your specific business goals and needs, from the top of the funnel to the bottom.